xchem/xchem-align/USER-GUIDE.md

 output_dir: /some/path/to/test-data/outputs  # Directory where ALL uploads folders go.
                                              # Must be an absolute path, NOT relative to base_dir
+extra_files_dir: path/to/extra_files         # Optional directory where your extra files are located
+                                             # Defaults to extra_files in the output_dir
 ref_datasets:        # List of datasets with reference conformations; these get aligned to every ligand binding site.
                      # You generally want at least one for each major class of conformation
 - Mpro-IBM0045       # Provide here the crystal ids as they appears in the model_building directory
 - Mpro-IBM0175

 inputs:        # The datasources to collate